LukasMarx/ai-food-blog/src/content/posts/Minestrone Soup.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "Italian"
+recipeInstructions:
+  [
-recipeInstructions: ["In a large pot, heat the olive oil over medium heat.
+    "In a large pot, heat the olive oil over medium heat.
 Add the onion and garlic and cook until softened, about 5 minutes.", "Add the carrots, celery, and zucchini and cook for another 5 minutes, stirring occasionally.", "Add the diced tomatoes, kidney beans, cannellini beans, oregano, basil, thyme, and bay leaf.
 Stir to combine.", "Add the vegetable broth and bring to a boil.
-Reduce the heat and simmer for 20 minutes.", "Add the small pasta shells and continue to simmer for another 10-15 minutes, or until the pasta is cooked to your liking.", "Remove the bay leaf and season with salt and pepper to taste.", "Serve hot, topped with freshly grated Parmesan cheese."]
+Reduce the heat and simmer for 20 minutes.", "Add the small pasta shells and continue to simmer for another 10-15 minutes, or until the pasta is cooked to your liking.", "Remove the bay leaf and season with salt and pepper to taste.", "Serve hot, topped with freshly grated Parmesan cheese.", ]
 ---

 ## Introduction